SakoDroid/telego/README.md

 #### **Sticker Sets**

 To create stickers first you need to create an sticker set.
 An sticker set should have an owner, a name, a title and a sticker to begin with.
 According to telegram bot API,"name" is the short name of sticker set, to be used in t.me/addstickers/ URLs (e.g., animals).
-Can contain only english letters, digits and underscores.
+Can contain only English letters, digits and underscores.
 Must begin with a letter, can't contain consecutive underscores and must end in “_by_bot username”. <bot_username> is case insensitive.
 1-64 characters.
 To create an sticker set, `CreateNewStickerSet` method should be called (old `CreateStickerSet` method has been deprecated).
 Pass the userId of the owner,name,title and the information of the first sticker of the set to this method to create the sticker set.
-Calling this method wil return an sticker set which has two methods for adding new stickers to it and managing the pack `AddNewSticker` and`AddNewStickerByFile`.
+Calling this method will return an sticker set which has two methods for adding new stickers to it and managing the pack `AddNewSticker` and`AddNewStickerByFile`.
 Example:

 ```go
 fl1, err := os.Open("Sticker1.png")